mcknightlabs/rtmup/_posts/goal/2018-01-29-galapagos.md

 ## Meals
 * There are lots of restaurants along Charles Binford Ave.
 On most nights, there were about 75-100 people eating at tables in the middle of the street.
 The atmosphere was great.
 * **Galápagos Deli** – This place is great for breakfast.
-A tip from watching locals – save some of the bread they give you – it's a lot – and make a breakfast sandwich with it.
+A tip from watching locals...
+If you order a meal with eggs, save some of the bread they give you – it's a lot – and make a breakfast sandwich with it.
 * **Isla Grille** – This was our go-to lunch and dinner spot.
-The wifi was hard to beat anywhere else on Santa Cruz.
+The wifi was hard to beat anywhere else on Santa Cruz (only took 30 seconds to upload a photo to Instagram).
 There was also a decent pizza place next door.

 ## Coffee (nothing amazing)
 * OMG Coffee – Decent lattes and café con leches